TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/security.md

 - Cron routes inherit the same authentication and idempotency requirements.
 - Coordsaver routes inherit the same authentication and idempotency requirements.
 - Interiors routes inherit the same authentication and idempotency requirements.
+- Emotes routes inherit the same authentication and idempotency requirements.